kyleGrealis/nascaR.data/README.md

 - [x] NASCAR Cup Series data (completed: 6/3/2024)
 - [x] data cleaning and variable creation (completed: 6/16/2024)
 - [x] R package tidbits (completed: 6/21/2024)
-- [x] R package submitted to CRAN (completed: 6/23/2024)
+- [x] R package submitted to CRAN (completed: 6/25/2024)

 ----
-The data has been obtained from [NASCAR](https://www.nascar.com/), with permission from [DriverAverages.com](https://www.driveraverages.com/), and supplemented with [Racing-Reference.info](https://www.racing-reference.info/).
+This package is a collection of NASCAR race, driver, owner and manufacturer data across the three major NASCAR divisions: NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Craftsman Truck Series.
+The curated data begins with the 1949 season and extends through the end of the 2023 season.
+Data was sourced with permission from DriverAverages.com.

 ----